renovatebot/renovate/readme.md

 - Configurable via file, environment, CLI, and `package.json`
 - Supports `yarn.lock` and `package-lock.json` files
 - Supports GitHub and GitLab
-- Self-hosted
+- Open source and can be self-hosted

 ## GitHub App

-Renovate is now supported as a free GitHub app.
-Go to https://github.com/apps/renovate to enable it now.
+Renovate is now available as a free GitHub "App".
+Go to [https://github.com/apps/renovate](https://github.com/apps/renovate) to enable it now.

 ## Install